jennifergalley/BookPeddlerWebsite/readme.txt

 2. Type "goapp serve"
 3. Go to localhost:8080 in browser to see website preview

+TO PUSH TO GITHUB
+1. Commit changes using Visual Studio Code
+2. Open command line in Book Peddler Website folder
+3. Type "git push"
+4. Enter credentials for github account

 IF CHANGES NOT TAKING EFFECT
-Go to GOogle Developers Console
+Go to Google Developers Console
 Go to Compute -> App Engine -> Versions and make sure the latest version is selected as the default